CITMProject3/Project3/docs/aiglesias.md

 Mail: asier.iglesias@yahoo.es

 **My job:**
-First I started as a kart designer and after giving some concept ideas I knew that it wasn't what I liked, so I changed to level designer and loved the work there.
+First I started as a kart designer and after giving some concept ideas I knew that it wasn't what I liked, so I changed to level designer.
+And I loved it!
 I'm proud to say that I'm the designer of the Umi Gohan level.

 **What I've done:**
 - First we did a lot of testing with the technologies we were developing to see how we could start designing the levels, and finilly